-Exchange 2013 CU19 has been released to the Microsoft download centre!
-Exchange 2013 has a different servicing strategy than Exchange 2007/2010 and utilises Cumulative Updates (CUs) rather than the Rollup Updates (RU/UR) which were used previously.
-CUs are a complete installation of Exchange 2013 and can be used to install a fresh server or to update a previously installed one.
-Exchange 2013 SP1 was in effect CU4, and CU19 is the fifteenth post SP1 release.
+Exchange 2016 CU19 has been released to the Microsoft download centre!
+Exchange 2016 has a different servicing strategy than Exchange 2007/2010 and utilises Cumulative Updates (CUs) rather than the Rollup Updates (RU/UR) which were used previously.
+CUs are a complete installation of Exchange 2016 and can be used to install a fresh server or to update a previously installed one.
+Exchange 2013 has the same servicing methodology.

 Updates Of Particular Note